Characterizing Phishing Pages by JavaScript Capabilities: Introduction

-One of the selling points of phishing kits is evasion from researchers and analysts, extending the time between deployment and discovery, and increasing the number of victims visiting the page without a browser warning.
-While server-side logic of kits can only make assumptions about the system based on the IP address and user agent, through API calls to the browser, client-side JavaScript code can query the user's system for CPU core counts, memory overhead, request user interaction, or call out to a third party bot detection like CloudFlare\footnote{Similar to the phishing page that stole credentials from Troy Hunt, the maintainer of HaveIBeenPwned\cite{SneakyPhishJust2025}}~\cite{zhangCrawlPhishLargescaleAnalysis2021,zhangImSPARTACUSNo2022}.
+One of the selling points of phishing kits is their ability to evade researchers and analysts, extending the time between deployment and discovery and increasing the number of victims who visit the page without a browser warning.
+While server-side logic of kits can only make assumptions about the system based on the IP address and user agent, client-side JavaScript code, through API calls to the browser, can query the user's system for CPU core counts, detect memory overhead, request user interaction, or call out to a third-party bot detection like CloudFlare\footnote{Similar to the phishing page that stole credentials from Troy Hunt, the maintainer of HaveIBeenPwned~\cite{SneakyPhishJust2025}}~\cite{zhangCrawlPhishLargescaleAnalysis2021,zhangImSPARTACUSNo2022}.
 In the end, the JavaScript logic in a kit can range from a simple user-agent-based redirection to an AES-encrypted script that dynamically decrypts itself, identifies the browser through a series of API calls, and renders the page after confirming the victim is using a mobile device.
+Web pages rely on browser APIs to facilitate this behavior, as it requires functionality that is not exposed to the loaded page.

 This paper aims to aid researchers and analysts by automatically differentiating groups of phishing pages based on the pages' JavaScript behaviors.
 This automates a previously manual process and enables us to measure the popularity of different client-side techniques across these groups.
 Figure~\ref{fig:pages_clusters_per_month} shows the relative difference in volume of phishing domains compared to the number of clusters monthly active.
-We focus on the following 10 techniques employed by phishing pages: fingerprint exfiltration, client-side IP check, timing-based bot detection, encoding-based obfuscation, dynamic script execution, basic fingerprint, dynamic script injection, Cloudflare turnstiles, and pop-ups.
-These techniques harvest credentials\cite{sanchez-rolaRodsLaserBeams2023}, evade crawlers\cite{zhang_crawlphish_2021,oestPhishFarmScalableFramework2019}, or obfuscate code to avoid analysis\cite{jsobf-imc20,fv8-sec24}, all of which are sought-after capabilities of phishing kits\cite{oest_inside_2018}.
+We focus on the following 10 techniques used by phishing pages: fingerprint exfiltration, client-side IP checks, timing-based bot detection, encoding-based obfuscation, encryption, dynamic script execution, basic fingerprinting, dynamic script injection, CloudFlare Turnstile, and pop-ups.
+These techniques harvest credentials~\cite{sanchez-rolaRodsLaserBeams2023}, evade crawlers~\cite{zhangCrawlPhishLargescaleAnalysis2021,oest_phishfarm_2019}, or obfuscate code to avoid analysis~\cite{jsobf-imc20,fv8-sec24}, all of which are sought-after capabilities of phishing kits~\cite{oest_inside_2018}.